 Dale Center for the Study of War and Society

-is pleased to announce that legendary journalist, war correspondent, and news anchor Dan Rather will deliver the 2019 Lt.
-Col. John H. Dale Distinguished Lecture in International
+Dan Rather, legendary journalist, war correspondent, and news anchor was the speaker for the 2019 Lt.
+Col. John H. Dale Sr. Distinguished Lecture Series in International Security and Global Policy.

 "Winning the war on terror and advancing democratic ideals around the world cannot happen on the cheap or with quick fixes, but rather with a sustained commitment to those goals and implementation of sustainable strategies with global partners."